Content Warning: This article contains references to suicide.

 Kimberly Knight recently entered the field of social work after spending time working in the school system and public health.
 “In the school system, it is very hard to take time off, and you had to have a good reason,” she says after spending 14 years in education.
 She experienced burnout as an HIV disease interventionist, having no paid time off, no sick time, and extended hours of work.
 She worked in this field for two and a half years noting that she enjoyed her time in the beginning, but grew weary towards the end of her time in the field.
 As a new therapist, she is working at two clinics remotely; one part-time, and one full-time.
 “I can make my own schedule,” she says, “I have a lot more flexibility.”
 Because of this, she can take mental health days and spend time taking care of her father.
 Kimberly has the freedom to take care of her needs and the needs of her loved ones with her access to paid leave.

-Dr. Clark Gaither, a member of the NC Medical Board, wrote in an article that large scale studies revealed that job related burnout rates were up to 50% in medical professions nationwide, and 70% for emergency medicine.
+Dr. Clark Gaither, Medical Director of the NC Professionals Health Program (NCPHP), wrote in an article that large scale studies revealed that job related burnout rates were up to 50% in medical professions nationwide, and 70% for emergency medicine.
 Christina Maslach created the Maslach Burnout Inventory (MBI), which categorizes the burnout on three scales: depersonalization, emotional exhaustion, and personal accomplishment.
 Other underlying factors are: work overload, lack of control, insufficient reward, breakdown of community, lack of fairness, and conflicting values.

 “There’s a detectable burnout rate in any profession, it’s just that some professions are higher than others, medicine being one,” according to Dr. Gaither, the author of Reignite and consultant on burnout recovery.